loentar/saga-revised/README.md

 Lua reads the files ASCII encoding so if you save it with unicode encoding this causes issues also.
 A fix could be to preload all quest files and add a reload command.

-Mysql <5.1 is not supported.
-It will never be supported either.
-However both Mysql 6.x and 5.1 are supported.
+Mysql <5.1 or >8.0 is not supported.
+However both Mysql 6.x and 5.1 are supported, recommended version is MySql 5.7.

-The server has never been tested under a stressful environment and Mono.
+The server has never been tested under a stressful environment.
 Be aware to expect bugs in that corner or even uncompatibility.

+The server works under Mono.

 ## About